 Then think for awhile about something negative that happened to you recently.
 Then notice how you feel You’ll find that you feel you feel badly.
 This is how thoughts could cause fear and anxiety.

-Both those with anxiety and those with paranoia often worry about worst case scenarios.
-For example, a child with anxiety would worry that their parents are going to get hurt in a car accident.
-A child with paranoia may worry that someone is after their parents to hurt them.
+People with anxiety often worry about worst case scenarios.
+For example, a child with anxiety might worry that their parents are going to get hurt in a car accident or that someone is after their parents to hurt them.
 Both are fairly similar.

 During anxiety attacks, people often worry that something is wrong with their health.
 Some people develop health anxiety - constantly checking their symptoms online to see what's wrong with them and occasionally believing that they have a terrible disorder.
 They may even believe the doctor hasn't provided them with honest information.

-Most forms of anxiety show some degree of this.
+Many forms of anxiety show some degree of this.
 Someone that has to wash their hands often because they're worried about germs may appear paranoid to others.
 Someone that jumps at loud noises because of their post-traumatic stress disorder may appear to be paranoid as well.
-All of these are anxiety disorders, yet they cause issues that are very similar to paranoia.